lowepowerlab/protocols/colony_pcr.md

 If appropriate for the vector (Inspecting vector seq on Benchling can help you determine this), use M13F/R primers for PCR screen.
 Alternatively, use a pair of your Gibson cloning primers to PCR screen.

-1. Use Benchling to plan your PCR screen approach (i.e. which primers to use) and the ['PCR workbook.xlsx']() to plan your PCR Mastermix using a cheap Taq-PCR kit.
+1. Use Benchling to plan your PCR screen approach (i.e. which primers to use) and the ['pcr_workbook.xlsx'](workbooks/pcr_workbook.xlsx) to plan your PCR Mastermix using a cheap Taq-PCR kit.
     * Use **2 ul of colony lysate** as the template DNA
     * Do ≤ 20 ul reactions per colony.
 1. Prepare the mastermix, and aliquot to PCR strip-tubes.